nxp-mcuxpresso/mcuxsdk-middleware-zigbee/examples/zigbee_router/build_linux/README.md

 List of supported NXP Wireless SoC to act as coprocessor:

-* K32W148
+* MCXW71-EVK

-* MCXW71
+* FRDM-MCXW71

 * K32W061

 ## 2. Required Hardware

-* 1 x iMX8M-EVK board running Linux - Host
+* 1 x iMX8MMINI-EVK board or 1 x iMX8ULP-EVK board running Linux - Host

-* 1 x K32W148-EVK board or 1 x K32W061 DK6 board or 1 x FRDM-MCXW71 board – Zigbee NCP coprocessor
+* 1 x MCXW71-EVK board or 1 x K32W061 DK6 board or 1 x FRDM-MCXW71 board – Zigbee NCP coprocessor

-* 1 x K32W148-EVK board or 1 x K32W061 DK6 board - Zigbee Coordinator
+* 1 x MCXW71-EVK board or 1 x K32W061 DK6 board or 1 x FRDM-MCXW71 board - Zigbee Coordinator

 ### 2.1. iMX8 board configuration

-<p>Ensure that SW801 on the IMX8 EVK board is configured for SD card boot.
+<p>Ensure that SW801 on the iMX8MMINI-EVK board is configured for SD card boot.
-For more information see the following starting guide for iMX8M EVK board: https://www.nxp.com/document/guide/getting-started-with-the-i-mx-8m-plus-evk:GS-iMX-8M-Plus-EVK. </p>
+For more information see the following starting guide for iMX8MMINI-EVK board: https://www.nxp.com/document/guide/getting-started-with-the-i-mx-8m-mini-evkb:GS-iMX-8M-Mini-EVK. </p>

 ### 2.2.
 Zigbee NCP coprocessor board configuration

 <p>The Zigbee NCP coprocessor can be either of the SoCs listed in the supported platforms.
-After the board is properly configured it should be connected to the iMX8M board using a
+After the board is properly configured it should be connected to the iMX8MMINI-EVK board using a standard micro USB cable that will be also used for power delivery to the board.</p>

-standard micro USB cable that will be also used for power delivery to the board.</p>
+#### 2.2.1 MCXW71-EVK/FRDM-MCXW71 board configuration

-#### 2.2.1 K32W148 EVK/FRDM-MCXW71 board configuration
+<p>For the detailed MCXW71-EVK board configuration, see the “Getting Started with MCUXpresso SDK for MCXW71-EVK.pdf” guide, part of the MCXW71 SDK. </p>

-<p>For the detailed board configuration, see the “Getting Started with MCUXpresso SDK for K32W148-EVK.pdf” guide, part of the K32W148 SDK. </p>
+<p>For the detailed FRDM-MCXW71 board configuration, see the “Getting Started with MCUXpresso SDK for FRDM-MCXW71.pdf” guide, part of the FRDMMCXW71 SDK. </p>
 <p>Ensure that the debug firmware on the board is J-Link.
 If this is not the case, follow the steps in chapter 7 of the aforementioned document to update the firmware accordingly.</p>
-<p>The board should be updated with the binary image `k32w148evk_zigbee_coprocessor_bm.axf`/`frdmmcxw71_zigbee_coprocessor_bm.axf`, image which contains the Zigbee NCP.
-This image can be obtained from the Zigbee application wireless_examples/zigbee/zigbee_coprocessor, application that is part of the K32W148/FRDMMCXW71 SDK.</p>
+<p>The board should be updated with the binary image `mcxw71evk_zigbee_coprocessor_bm.axf`/`frdmmcxw71_zigbee_coprocessor_bm.axf`, image which contains the Zigbee NCP.
+This image can be obtained from the Zigbee application wireless_examples/zigbee/zigbee_coprocessor, application that is part of the MCXW71/FRDMMCXW71 SDK.</p>

 #### 2.2.2 K32W061 DK6 board configuration

 <p>For the detailed board configuration, see the “Getting Started with MCUXpresso SDK for K32W061.pdf” guide, part of the K32W061 SDK. </p>
 <p>Ensure that the debug firmware on the board is DK6 Flash Programmer.
 For additional information, please you the aforementioned document together with the
 DK6-UG-3127-Production-Flash-Programmer.pdf document.</p>
 <p>The board should be updated with the binary image `k32w061dk6_zigbee_coprocessor_bm.axf`, image which contains the Zigbee NCP.
 This image can be obtained from the Zigbee application wireless_examples/zigbee/zigbee_coprocessor, application that is part of the K32W061 SDK.</p>

 ### 2.3.
-K32W061 DK6/ K32W148 EVK/ FRDM-MCXW71 board configuration (Coordinator)
+K32W061 DK6/ MCXW71-EVK/ FRDM-MCXW71 board configuration (Coordinator)

 <p>For the detailed K32W061 DK6 board configuration see the “Getting Started with MCUXpresso SDK for K32W061.pdf” guide, part of the K32W061 SDK.</p>
-<p>For the detailed K32W148 EVK board configuration, see the “Getting Started with MCUXpresso SDK for K32W148-EVK.pdf” guide, part of the K32W148 SDK. </p>
+<p>For the detailed MCXW71-EVK board configuration, see the “Getting Started with MCUXpresso SDK for MCXW71-EVK.pdf” guide, part of the MCXW71 SDK. </p>
 <p>For the detailed FRDM-MCXW71 board configuration, see the “Getting Started with MCUXpresso SDK for FRDM-MCXW71.pdf” guide, part of the FRDMMCXW71 SDK. </p>

 ### 2.4.
 Setup Example